 Rats and mice are believed to comprise over 90% of the animals used in experimentation.
-Therefore, the majority of animals used at research facilities are not even counted.
+Therefore, the majority of animals used at research facilities have no welfare protections.

-According to U.S. Department of Agriculture records, there are currently two facilities in New Hampshire that experiment on animals:
+According to U.S. Department of Agriculture records as of April 2021, there are currently two facilities in New Hampshire that experiment on animals:

 - Dartmouth College, Hanover, NH